 We’re so glad you’re here.

-If you are an LGBTQIA2+ person between the ages of 10-24 and are seeking counseling services, or if you are reaching out on behalf of someone who has requested support, we invite you to join our waiting list by clicking the button below.
+If you are an LGBTQIA2+ person between the ages of 10-24 and are seeking counseling services, or if you are reaching out on behalf of someone who has requested support, we invite you to request a free consultation or join the waitlist of the clinician of your choice by clicking the respective button below.

-For questions about our clinical programs and processes, feel free to contact our Client Services Manager, Raven (they/she), at raven@joyasresistance.org or (720) 722-8782.
+For questions about our clinical programs and processes, feel free to contact our Clinical Program Manager, Raven (they/she), at raven@joyasresistance.org or (720) 722-8782.

 If you are in need of immediate support, contact Colorado Crisis Services at (844) 493-8255 or BlackLine Crisis Call Line at 1 (800) 604-5841.